-Because occupations involving physical labor dominate the local economy, Pine Bush is generally considered to be a blue-collar town.
-35.63% of the Pine Bush workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Pine Bush is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Pine Bush who work in teaching (25.03%), sales jobs (10.99%), and office and administrative support (7.68%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pine Bush is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pine Bush is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Pine Bush who work in teaching (29.76%), sales jobs (14.88%), and office and administrative support (8.87%).

-Pine Bush is a very ethnically-diverse town.
+Pine Bush is a somewhat ethnically-diverse town.
 The people who call Pine Bush home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine Bush residents report their race to be White, followed by Black or African-American.
-Pine Bush also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.16% of the town’s residents.
-Important ancestries of people in Pine Bush include German, Italian, Polish, and English.
+Important ancestries of people in Pine Bush include Irish, German, English, and Polish.